 We've all got a ton of clothing hanging in our closets that we never wear, you know what I am talking about!
 They either don't fit but we can't part with them or we've just lost interest and have no idea what to do with them.
 Well, getting rid of your clothing responsibly is easier than you think and in this blog, we'll take a deep dive into What To Do With Your Clothing Donations.

-First, how to get your stuff ready to donate
+How to get your stuff ready to donate?

 If you are decluttering make a garbage pile and put the appropriate items in the garage.
 The only things you should be donating are things that the donations center will accept, this ensures those items get a second life.
 Donation bins are not for your garbage.
 It's a good practice to call and ask what they are accepting.